malmgrenola/malmgrenola/README.md

 ### Hi there 👋

-I'm Ola Malmgren, based in a small town called Åkarp, in a small country called Sweden in a half-small region called Europe, on a tiny, tiny planet called Earth in the "solar" system located within the Milky way Galaxy.
+I'm Ola Malmgren, based in Åkarp, just north of Malmö, Sweden.

-- 🔭 I’m currently working at [Boffins Technologies](https://boffins.se/) as founder, partner and CEO, where we among many things develop [nxtedition](http://nxtedition.com/)
+- 🔭 I’m currently spending my time at [Boffins Technologies](https://boffins.se/) as founder, partner and CEO, I am also the co-founder and a partner of [nxtedition](http://nxtedition.com/) & [BST Devices](http://bstdevices.com/).
-- 🌱 I’m constantly learning **life** (I have 5 kids) but currently also HTML, CSS, Javascript and various backend and frontend technologies and frameworks, for example: react, next.js, gatsby, docker, python, Django.
+- 🌱 I’m constantly learning **life** (I have 5 kids) and HTML, CSS, Javascript and various backend and frontend technologies and frameworks, for example: react, next.js, gatsby, docker, python, Django.
 Setting up and deploying services on for example Amazon Web Services (AWS), Google Cloud, Vercel, and many more is something I do quite a bit.
 - 🤔 I’m looking for the [Answer to the Ultimate Question of Life, The Universe, and Everything](https://en.wikipedia.org/wiki/Douglas_Adams).
 - 📫 If you would like to reach me, the best is to use email here on GitHub or a social media platform nearby.
 - ⚡ Fun fact: I'm an aviator and I hold a Private Pilot license ([PPL](https://en.wikipedia.org/wiki/Private_pilot_licence)) 🛩